luisbernardinello/competitive-programming/README.md

 <br>

+## :crab: :beaver:
-_In this repository you will see Rust and GoLang_
+_In this repository you will see mainly Golang and Rust in my solutions_

-## :crab: Why Rust? :crab:

-Why not ? is readable, fast, and crash-free.
-Rust is awesome.

 ## :triangular_flag_on_post: Online Judges :triangular_flag_on_post: